Skip to content

 TypeFieldsDescription

 giturl, ref (optional)A git repository.
-Peppy shallow-clones it and scans for nodes.
+Peppy shallow-clones it and scans it the same way as an fs source.
 Use ref to pin a branch, tag, or commit.

 urlurlAn HTTP endpoint (not yet implemented).